cryptomator/cryptomator.github.io/content/open-source.en.md

     <i class="fas fa-users fa-stack-1x fa-inverse"></i>
   </div>
   <div>
-    <p class="text-sm md:text-base leading-relaxed text-gray-700 mb-4">The source code can be viewed by a community of programmers – from hobby programmers to security researchers – which directly detects unauthorized access.</p>
+    <p class="font-p mb-4">The source code can be viewed by a community of programmers – from hobby programmers to security researchers – which directly detects unauthorized access.</p>
     <div x-data="{ isLearnMoreOpen: false }">
-      <a class="text-primary no-underline hover:underline" href="#" @click.prevent="isLearnMoreOpen = !isLearnMoreOpen"><i :class="{ 'fa-eye': !isLearnMoreOpen, 'fa-eye-slash': isLearnMoreOpen }" class="fas fa-fw"></i> Learn more</a>
+      <a class="text-link" href="#" @click.prevent="isLearnMoreOpen = !isLearnMoreOpen"><i :class="{ 'fa-eye': !isLearnMoreOpen, 'fa-eye-slash': isLearnMoreOpen }" class="fas fa-fw"></i> Learn more</a>
       <div x-show="isLearnMoreOpen" x-cloak class="white-box mt-4">
         <div class="p-4">
-          <p class="text-sm md:text-base leading-relaxed text-gray-700 mb-4">Because anyone can view the source code, it prevents backdoors for governments, law enforcement agencies, or business partners from being built in unnoticed.</p>
+          <p class="font-p mb-4">Because anyone can view the source code, it prevents backdoors for governments, law enforcement agencies, or business partners from being built in unnoticed.</p>
-          <p class="text-sm md:text-base leading-relaxed text-gray-700"><strong>So if someone unauthorized had access to your data, it would at least be noticed very quickly.</strong></p>
+          <p class="font-p"><strong>So if someone unauthorized had access to your data, it would at least be noticed very quickly.</strong></p>
         </div>
       </div>
     </div>